English

 Implementation

-Early reading is supported through the Monster Phonics scheme.
+Early reading is supported through the Little Wandle scheme.
 Regular training and moderation within our Federation and beyond ensure that staff are equipped to teach with the expertise and skills required to promote excellent progress, as well as a love of reading.
 Each class’ timetable is organised to enable regular access to the school library, which is equipped with an up to date selection of books to provide quality reading materials for all children to promote reading for enjoyment.
 The children also take part in organising and developing their classroom reading areas.

 When planning literacy lessons, teachers make links to other areas of the curriculum to ensure that cross curricular links provide further context for learning.
 Teaching blocks focus on fiction, non-fiction or poetry, in line with the National Curriculum and comprehension, grammar and writing are embedded in lessons.
 Lesson sequences themselves build progressively towards extended pieces of writing.
 Handwriting is taught discreetly and children practise daily.